-- 1 tsp. olive oil
+- 1 teaspoon vegetable oil

 - 1 cup broccoli florets

-- salt and pepper to taste
+- Salt and pepper to taste

 Make the Vegan Omelets

-- In medium bowl, stir together chickpea flour, nutritional yeast, flax seeds, baking powder, turmeric, paprika and black pepper.
+In a medium bowl, stir together the chickpea flour, nutritional yeast, flax seeds, baking powder, turmeric, paprika, kala namak and black pepper.

 Make the Veggie Filling